 Whether you're interested in joining a group training class or would like some more focused one-to-one attention; and whether you prefer to train in-person or would rather learn from home; we have a range of training options available.
 You can explore the available options on the drop down menu under the Training Options menu tab at the top of this page, and if you see something you like (which we hope you will!), then you can go straight to the Booking Information page to register your interest by completing and submitting the Registration Form located towards the bottom of the web page.

-Upcoming start dates, times and venues for both in-person and online group class courses can be found on the Class Dates & Prices page.
+Upcoming start dates and times for group class courses can be found on the Class Dates & Prices page.

 WHY train your dog?

 Puppies, adolescent dogs and adult dogs are learning all of the time.
 Whenever they engage in some sort of behaviour, something will happen as a result.
 This will happen whether or not you are there, and whether or not you are interacting with your dog.
 Whatever the consequence of your dog’s behaviour, it will either increase or decrease the likelihood that your dog will repeat that behaviour again.

 By actively training your dog using reward-based techniques, you can massively increase the chances that your dog will not only listen to you in a wide range of situations, but actually choose to engage in behaviours that you want without you even having to ask.
 In fact this is the definition of successful training – you capture or shape the behaviour you want from your dog in response to a cue from you or from the environmental context, your dog learns what to do in these situations, then when these circumstances arise in the future they know what to do with little or no direction from you.